Cryaaa/Python-Image-Analysis-Blog/Introduction_to_Python.md

 The third option is to watch the lectures I had introducing python programming [here](https://www.youtube.com/watch?v=MOEPe9TGBK0).
 This is also a series that I would advise on watching to get an understanding of image analysis (afterall it's what got me into image analysis) but it's focussed on another program used for image analysis called ImageJ.
 This years lecture can be found [on github](https://github.com/BiAPoL/Bio-image_Analysis_with_Python).
 It revolves around python and is another great resource to get started with programming and image analysis in python.

 ## Some Tricks for Beginners
+### Enumerate
 Something that you will likely come across a lot is iteration.
 Ususally you iterate over timepoints, objects or results by using loops.
 The for-loop is the most common and there are a few tips and tricks that can make your life easier when using loops.
-I learned it [here](https://realpython.com/python-enumerate/) if you are interested.
+I learnt about it [here](https://realpython.com/python-enumerate/) if you are interested in my resources.
 The first one I want to show you is the enumerate function, as I use this quite frequently.
 It allows you to have an additional index to what you are looping through in the loop: